 The most effective work happens on the ground.

-The EAGALA Model involves no riding or horsemanship, making it both safe and effective.
+This model involves no riding or horsemanship, making it both safe and effective.
 Clients work directly with horses face-to-face on the same footing.
-This ground level work enables clients to better perceive the horses’ actions and reactions as they work to process and solve their life challenges.
-Under the trained eye of the EAGALA Treatment Team, horses offer clients honest feedback and usable information that helps them understand how their process and actions affect others and impacts their lives.
+This ground level work enables clients to better perceive the horses’ actions and

 INTELLIGENT PREY ANIMALS